 The Corporation leases a copier machine under a lease agreement that expires in July 2025.
-Monthly rent payments were \$977 during fiscal year 2023.
-Interest expense on the lease was \$908 for the year ended June 30, 2023, which is included in interest expense in the accompanying statement of functional expenses.
+Monthly rent payments were \$977 during fiscal years 2024 and 2023.
+Interest expense on the lease was \$503 and \$908 for the years ended June 30, 2024 and 2023, respectively, which is included in interest expense in the accompanying statements of functional expenses.